antarctica/metadata-library/README.md

 1. other applications to ensure their output will be compatible with this library but that can't, or don't want to, use this library
 2. to allow schema inheritance/extension where used for standards that inherit from other standards (such as profiles)

+Configuration schemas a versioned (e.g. `v1`, `v2`) to allow for backwards incompatible changes to be made.

 #### Source and distribution schemas